jaantollander/SCI-C1000/content/2016-11-11-prototype.rst

 3D Model of Learning Center Beta
 --------------------------------

 We took approximately 300 photos from the ground floor of the Learning Center beta and computed point cloud using VisualSFM.
-The results didn't guite turn out as expected.
+The results didn't quite turn out as expected.

 .. figure:: images/view.jpg
    :alt: visualsfm point cloud
    :width: 100%

 VisualSFM generated 23 separate models from the photos.
-VisualSFM had trouble connecting photos shot with diffenrent cameras to each other and the relatively low number of photos considering the size of the space made it hard to combine them into a single model.
+VisualSFM had trouble connecting photos shot with different cameras to each other and the relatively low number of photos considering the size of the space made it hard to combine them into a single model.
 VisualSFM is known to create many models even with ample amounts of photos due to the way that it builds the point cloud.
 One possible solution is to add more photos, but that would make the several hour computing time even longer.

 .. figure:: images/beta.PNG
    :alt: beta map